2143-Labs/openfrontpro/frontend/README.md

-# OpenFronter Frontend
+# OpenFront.Pro Frontend

-A React frontend application for OpenFronter, built with Vite and Bun, managed with Nix for reproducible builds.
+A React frontend application for OpenFront.Pro, built with Vite and Bun, managed with Nix for reproducible builds.

 ## Prerequisites